Updated: Feb 25

 Last night when I spoke to Buck, we cried.
 A lot!

 But after the tears, she shared how grateful she felt.
 She was grateful for her friends, helping her through this difficult time-stuck in Columbus when she would rather be with her family.
 Grateful; despite the pain of not being able to hug her grandmother at the moment she most needed to.

 I heard my father in her gratitude.
 He was teaching her too.
 Not with his words but with his life.
-All you had to do to learn your lessons was watch.
-I was watching, from the beginning.
+All you had to do to learn Billy’s lessons was watch.

 Leaving him to my sister’s care an hour before his passing, I thanked him.
 I am grateful for all he taught me.
 For each laugh.
 For each cry.
 For each time my strength wasn’t enough and he lent me his.
 For each lesson.